-A common feature of global warming is the increase in precipitation and change in its time patterns.
-As shown by the results of our research, reduction in the norms of precipitation in the winter period significantly affects the mode of moisture during the growing season.
-On the other hand, favourable moisture reserves in the spring do not guarantee an optimal water regime during the growing season, which is possible only in conditions of high levels of rainfall in early summer, but the latter is a random event and cannot be accurately estimated.
+A common feature of global warming is the increase in precipitation and change it time patterns.
+As shown by the results of our research, reducing the norms of precipitation in winter period significantly affects the mode of moisture during the growing season.
+On the other hand, favorable moisture reserves in the Spring does not guarantee an optimal water regime during growing season, which is possible only in conditions of high levels of rainfall in early summer, but the latter is a random event and cannot be accurately estimated.
 With this in mind, the following practical recommendations can be made.
-First, monitoring of water supplies before the start of the growing season can provide valuable information necessary for the selection of crops for cultivation in the current year.
+First, water supplies monitoring before the start of the growing season can provide valuable information necessary for the selection of crops for cultivation in the current year.
 Secondly, the results indicate the urgency of measures to save the winter rainfall on the fields.
-Thirdly, it is recommended to use mulch to conserve moisture, including by increasing the albedo of the surface soil.
+Thirdly, it is the use of mulch to conserve moisture, including by increasing the albedo of the surface soil.